Therapeutic Apheresis and Dialysis

 Title Page: The title page should contain: (i) the title of the article, which should be concise but informative, (ii) the full names of each author, (iii) the institutional affi liation or name of the depart ment(s), (iv) the full postal and E-mail address, and facsimile and telephone numbers of the corresponding author, and (v) a short running title (less than 40 characters, including spaces).
 Do not use abbreviations, commercial names or trademarks in article titles.

-Text: Authors may use these suggested subheadings to divide the sections of their manuscript: (i) Introduction, (ii) Materials and Methods (or Patients), (iii) Results, (iv) Discussion, (v) Conclusions, (vi) Acknowledgments, and (vii) References.
+Text: Authors may use these suggested subheadings to divide the sections of their manuscript: (i) Introduction, (ii) Materials and Methods (or Patients), (iii) Results, (iv) Discussion, (v) Conclusions, (vi) Acknowledgments, (vii) Conflicts of Interest and (IX) Reference.